-- Meeting notices must include committee name, location, date, time and agenda.
+- Meeting notices must include the committee name, location, date, time, and agenda.

 - Notices must include an agenda or list of topics anticipated to be discussed at the meeting.
 Common meeting practices such as taking roll call or adjourning the meeting do not need to be posted on the notice but any deliberations or discussion topics should be.

 - The items listed on the agenda are those reasonably anticipated by the Chair, which may be discussed at the meeting.
 Not all items listed may in fact be discussed and other items not listed may also be brought up for discussion to the extent permitted by law.